osmandapp/docs/content/osmand/widgets/quick-action.md

 ## Edit actions list

 ### Add new actions
-There are two ways to add items to the Quick actions list:
+There are 2 ways to add items to the Quick actions list:
 - Menu → Configure screen → Quick action → &#8230;&#124; → Add action (The plus symbol also gives an option to add new actions to the list)
 - On the map click on the Quick action icon → Add action